natasarad02/space-object-classification/README.md

 7) Output layer produces class probabilities for each space object category

 The model is compiled with categorical cross-entropy loss function and I chose the Adam optimizer as the evaluation metric.

+## 4. Results and fine-tuning

+Unfortunately, the results aren't very good.
+For the batch size of 32 and 10 epochs, the test accuracy varies from 39% to 45%.
+This, however, could be fixed with fine-tuning or even expanding/changing the dataset.
+I added "early stopping" to prevent overfitting.
+I tried adding batch normalization, but then the accuracy significantly dropped to 25%.
+Adding or removing layers didn't really make a difference.

+However, this is how it would work in theory.
+As for fine-tuning and getting a better accuracy, I am open to suggestions. :)